 How to Do It

-- Tap into your child-like sense of wonder.
-Young children are in an almost constant state of awe since everything is so new to them.
 During your walk, try to approach what you see with fresh eyes, imagining that you’re seeing it for the first time.
+Then follow these steps:

 Here are some more specific ideas for where to take an awe-inspiring walk.